preetparmar/Machine-Learning/README.md

 - I will now be working on MNIST dataset
 - Learn Categorization algorithms and ways to evaluate the performance

+### Note:
+I am following [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/).
+In my opinion, it is one of the best books I have come across for understand and learning Machine Learning, given you have some base knowledge and understanding about Python.

 ### About me
+I am a beginner in Machine Learning and always learning new things in python.
+Feel free to reach out with any suggestions, questions or just to say hi!
 You can find my portfolio [here](https://preetparmar.github.io/)